 Creative Fabrica has a really cool subscription service where you can use any font as long as you’re paying your monthyly fee (it's $20/mo at the time I'm writing this) Or you can buy individual things.
 I believe they sell cut files too.

-The beauty of this site is that most (if not all) of the stuff they sell, comes with a commercial license which is great for crafters.
+The beauty of the Craft Bundles site is that most (if not all) of the stuff they sell, comes with a commercial license which is great for crafters.
 And they make stuff (fonts, cut files etc) especially for Silhouette-based crafters!
-Check out the latest December Bundle (2017)

 Come find my shop over at CreativeMarket.com/SarahDesign